Questions this article answers:

 That said, there are some tools you can leverage—and behaviors you can encourage—that may make avoiding weak spots and hitting your numbers a little easier.
 But first let’s look at the stats.

-Weakness #1: Cutting through the noise
+Sales mistakes and how to avoid them #1: Cutting through the noise

 - 46 percent of salespeople say it’s harder to get a response from prospects than it was just two years ago.
 (HubSpot)